DioxusLabs/dioxus/README.md

 ## Dioxus LiveHost
 Dioxus LiveHost is a paid service dedicated to hosting your Dioxus Apps - whether they be server-rendered, wasm-only, or a liveview.
 LiveHost enables a wide set of features:

-- Versioned fronted/backend with unique links
+- Versioned combined frontend and backend with unique access links
-- Builtin CI/CD for all supported Dioxus platforms (mac, windows, server, wasm, etc)
+- Builtin CI/CD for all supported Dioxus platforms (macOS, Windows, Android, iOS, server, WASM, etc)
-- Managed and pluggable storage database backends
+- Managed and pluggable storage database backends (PostgresSQL, Redis)
 - Serverless support for minimal latency
 - Analytics
 - Lighthouse optimization
 - On-premise support (see license terms)
 - Cloudfare/DDoS protection integrations
+- Web-based simulators for iOS, Android, Desktop
+- Team + company management

-For small teams, LiveHost is free.
-Check out the pricing page to see if Dioxus LiveHost is good your team.
+For small teams, LiveHost is free 🎉.
+Check out the pricing page to see if Dioxus LiveHost is good fit for your team.

 ## Examples
 We use the dedicated `dioxus-cli` to build and test dioxus web-apps.
 This can run examples, tests, build web workers, launch development servers, bundle, and more.
 It's general purpose, but currently very tailored to Dioxus for liveview and bundling.
 If you've not used it before, `cargo install --path pacakages/dioxus-cli` will get it installed.
 This CLI tool should feel like using `cargo` but with 1st party support for assets, bundling, and other important dioxus-specific features.